 Their home was high up on a hill, with the front porch facing the Ohio River.
 Letitia enjoyed watching riverboats pass by, and hearing their music filter up the hill.
 Nathan worked in Sistersville in a machine shop, within hearing distance when Letitia would call him to dinner.

-Sadly, daughter Hazel (seen below) died of pneumonia in 1902 at the age of four.
+Sadly, their beloved daughter Hazel died of pneumonia in 1902 at the age of only four.
 The little girl's remains were laid to rest in an unmarked grave in Sistersville.
 A newspaper called her "beautiful and lovable" and said that "the entire community sympathies [sic] with the terribly bereaved parents ... in this sad hour."
 The obituary included the following poem:

 Despite the distance, the Stoners remained in close contact with their Harbaugh relatives in Pennsylvania and West Virginia.
 On Aug.
-29, 1926, Letitia traveled to attend her mother's 94th birthday party at the old family homestead in Somerset County.
-The party was such a success that it was decided to make it an annual event -- which served to become the annual Harbaugh Reunion, still held today, at Wharton Township Park, Fayette County, PA.
+29, 1926, Letitia traveled back to her old home to attend her mother's 94th birthday party at the family homestead in Somerset County.
+The party was such a success that it was decided to make it an annual event -- which served to become the annual Harbaugh Reunion.
 Letitia and Nathan also attended the 1929 reunion, held at the old Jersey Church near Confluence.

 Heartache rocked the family when Nathan died in his sleep of a massive heart attack at age 66 in Robinson on Oct.
 29, 1936.
 The day he died, Letitia had written a letter to a daughter, saying, "Nathan has picked a pot of walnuts all hulled out."

-In the photo seen below right, Letitia (far right) poses with her sisters Sadie Ream (left) and Rosetta Minerd (center).
+In the photo seen here, Letitia (far right) poses with her sisters Sadie Ream (left) and Rosetta Minerd (center).
 The site is thought to have been the Ream residence in Jersey Hollow near Confluence, Somerset County, PA.

 Letitia survived her husband by more than a quarter-century.
 In December 1942, when she was age 71, she became a grandmother for the first time when her daughter Dorothy gave birth to a baby girl.